-With the TFG Global Insurance Solutions Ltd. large block of employee benefit clients and experience, we are well positioned to let you take advantage of both the best rates and options available for your employee benefit plans.
+With the TFG Global Insurance Solutions Ltd. large block of employee benefits clients and experience, we are well-positioned to let you take advantage of both the best rates and options available for your employee benefit plans.
 We act as independent brokers to advise and assist in the implementation and review of benefit plans with special attention to communication and service.
 We offer group insurance plans for companies from 2 to 400 employees.
 Download our brochure which details the extensive employee group insurance and pension plan services that we offer Canadian companies.

 If your company is already covered by a group or pension plan, please send a copy of the last two renewals if possible, especially the health, dental and short term disability experience versus premiums paid.
 A copy of your current benefit is also needed.